LenoLen/LenoLen/README.md

 ships: ABSULUTELY (including darkships(i literally made the wadda pony to cosplay sal x wadda with my bf so)) (keep in mind im taken irl though)

 i dont mind any kind of jokes, joke about getting me pregnant i literally dont care.
+***
+dnis are sstupid but i guess

+-Poser okegom fans (people who claim to like okegom but dont like "icky stuff")

+- below 14 (13 thin ice)

+- antishippers, its for your own good. im the freak in your dni.